InfinitePeripherals/QWedge-Android/docs/index.md

         adjSymbologyText: customSymbologyText   // Optional
     }
     ```
-    - `accept`: the value should be a boolean, that tell Q Wedge if the scanned barcode is accepted and passed the validation.
+    - `accept`: the value should be a boolean, that tell QWedge if the scanned barcode is accepted and passed the validation.
     - `adjBarcode`: the actual barcode value that should be broadcasted to your application.
     - `adjSymbology`: the modified symbology type if you want to return a custom symbology, other than the original symbology from the engine.
     - `adjSymbologyText`: the modified symbology type text of your modified symbology above.